runa-labs/clj-hazelcast/README.md

 The namespace **clj-hazelcast.mr** contains an abstraction to make it easier when dealing with mapreduce jobs.

 ###Mapper
-runs the function f over the content f is a function of two arguments, key and value. f must return a *pair* like [key1 value1]"
+runs the function f over the content. f is a function of two arguments, key and value. f must return a *pair* like [key1 value1]

 Wordcount Mapper

 	(fn [k v] [k 1])

 ###Reducer
-runs the reducer function rf over the content rf is a function of two arguments, value and an atom containing the state state does contain the key:
+runs the reducer function rf over the content. rf is a function of two arguments, value and an atom containing the state. state does contain the key:

 	{:key key :val val}